Search

 Advance Medical Directives

 Educates Vermonters about end-of-life options, including medical aid in dying under Vermont's Act 39.
-This law enables mentally competent adult Vermont residents who have a terminal illness with six months or less to live with the option of requesting medical aid in dying.
+This law enables mentally competent adult Vermont residents who have a terminal illness with 6 months or less to live with the option of requesting medical aid in dying.
 Provides advice and assistance to both doctors and patients.
 Offers online and printed materials that include A Vermonter's Guide to End-of-Life Decision-Making as well as a Pocket Guide to Medical Decision-Making and provides suggestions for patients on how to talk to their doctor.
 Also advocates to influence policy, regulations, and practices that affect the terminally ill.
-Complete iquiry form through the website required.
+Complete inquiry form through the website required.
 Inquires via email, telephone, or the website typically returned in 24 hours.
 Vermont's law permits participating medical providers to prescribe medical aid in dying prescriptions, which must be administered by the patient themselves.
 Patients typically call Patient Choices Vermont seeking information about aid in dying or to receive coaching on how to find and talk to a doctor about prescribing under Act 39.
 Doctors who call typically are referred to other doctors who can provide them with information on clinical assessment, conversations in the case of terminal illness, and medications.

 Educates Vermonters about end-of-life options, including medical aid in dying under Vermont's Act 39.
-This law enables mentally competent adult Vermont residents who have a terminal illness with six months or less to live with the option of requesting medical aid in dying.
+This law enables mentally competent adult Vermont residents who have a terminal illness with 6 months or less to live with the option of requesting medical aid in dying.
 Provides advice and assistance to both doctors and patients.
 Offers online and printed materials that include A Vermonter's Guide to End-of-Life Decision-Making as well as a Pocket Guide to Medical Decision-Making and provides suggestions for patients on how to talk to their doctor.
 Also advocates to influence policy, regulations, and practices that affect the terminally ill.
-Complete iquiry form through the website required.
+Complete inquiry form through the website required.
 Inquires via email, telephone, or the website typically returned in 24 hours.
 Vermont's law permits participating medical providers to prescribe medical aid in dying prescriptions, which must be administered by the patient themselves.
 Patients typically call Patient Choices Vermont seeking information about aid in dying or to receive coaching on how to find and talk to a doctor about prescribing under Act 39.
 Doctors who call typically are referred to other doctors who can provide them with information on clinical assessment, conversations in the case of terminal illness, and medications.

 Death With Dignity Advocacy Groups